41 End of the Third Year

 In class

-Linda Barnes’s popularity soared when she brought wad after wad of photographic card into the 3/2 classroom and freely gave it to anyone who wanted it.
+Linda Barnes’ popularity soared when she brought wads of photographic card into the 3/2 classroom and freely gave it to anyone who wanted it.
 Until a little accident earned her a scolding from Miss Rusted that drew our attention to a pool of piss under Linda’s chair, which killed her popularity stone dead, poor girl.

 Also in class, a minor disagreement between Lynn Hopkins and Bimbo Hollands led to Lynn poking Bimbo where she shouldn’t.
 To my great surprise (and Lynn’s) Bimbo – sitting next to her – retaliated by poking Lynn where he shouldn’t.